jupozuelo/Software-Engineering/System_Design/System_Design.md

 A process of data persistence had to be applied to the architecture to collate bath data, even after the system is turned off.
 The data will allow for useful business analytics to be extracted.
 Initially, the database storing user sensitive information and bath information was going to be stored using the MySQL library.
-This builds a communication path between processing and MySQL.
+This builds a communication path between Processing and MySQL.
 However, this library is not recommended to be used when working with a remote database in a publicly accessible applet since it can be highly insecure.
 Hence, the bath data was saved in a JSON array, including the bath id, the status and the application tools they used (ie. switching app to Spotify).
 Every time a new bath is recorded within the system, a new entry to the array containing the information above is added and the database is updated.
 The bath id is used as a primary key to identify each element of the array.

 The M5Stack was used as a tool to report repair and supply requests to the desktop application.
 For that reason, and due to its very limited memory size, the M5Stack does not store data locally, apart from the bath id.
 Instead it serves more as a broker for bath running, supplies and technical fault data.